surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 7. The Seven Factors of Enlightenment
 8. Extensive Meditation Training

-The Three Wholesome/Unwholesome Roots, The Natural Law of Kamma, The Cycle of Rebirth
+* The Three Wholesome/Unwholesome Roots
+* The Natural Law of Kamma
+* The Cycle of Rebirth

 ### The Three Universal Truths